How to reach the Inbox 0

 The newsletters and alerts

 You might want to use MailClark to receive newsletter and alerts in Slack.
-The best advice we can give you is to sort them into dedicated channels, so you're not bothered by these emails in your main inbox, but you still have them somewhere, in case you'd like to check them.
+The best advice we can give you is to use the Easy Forwarding Use case to post them into decicated channels.
+This way, you're not bothered by these emails in your main inbox, but you still have them somewhere, in case you'd like to check them.

 In case you just want to check them "on-demand", without being notified every time you receive a new one, mute the channel.